ChaduCheng/Mixture-of-Robust-Experts-MoRE-/README.md

 # Mixture-of-Robust-Experts-MoRE-
-This repo present the main code to realize the Mixture-of-Robust-Experts structure.
-This structure could mix clean, adversarial and natural perturbations models to defend against corresponding types of inputs.
+This repo presentS the main codeS to realize the Mixture-of-Robust-Experts structure.
+This structure could mix clean, adversarial and natural perturbations models to defend against corresponding different types of inputs.

 Folder `cifar10` and `Tiny ImageNet` are the codes that achieve MoRE in two different dataset cifar10 and Tiny ImageNet.

-The `single model training` folder in this folder is to help us to train clean, adversarial and natura perturbations experts individually.
+The `single model training` folder in this folder is to help us train clean, adversarial and natura perturbations experts individually.
 To download cifar10 dataset or Tiny ImageNet dataset and train different types of experts:

     python main.py

 Sometimes, there are some problems about downloading Tiny ImageNet, we can also download and unzip the following archive:

 * [Tiny ImageNet Dataset](https://tiny-imagenet.herokuapp.com/)

-The trained model will be stored in `checkpoint` folder. and put these trained models to folder `trained_model`.
+The trained models or experts will be stored in `checkpoint` folder. and put these trained models to folder `trained_model`.
 Then we could use our the following codes to achieve MoRE.

 To apply MoRE to clean expert and different types of adversarial models: